inkognitro/react-app-tutorial/03-routing.md

 ```

 ### 3.5 Create the page components
-Before we create some routes we need to prepare its target.
+Before we create some routes we need to prepare route targets.
-So let's create our page components' skeletons.
+So let's create the page components of this tutorial.

-The index or home page:
+The index page:
 ```typescript
 // src/pages/IndexPage.tsx